mlsmithjr/transcoder/README.md

 But you aren't required to use rules.
 You can specify the profile on the commandline each run using the -p option.
 Or you can define 1 rules that acts as a default (see example above).

+When changing or adding profiles and rules it is useful to test them out by running in *--dry-run* mode first.

+### Running without Concurrency
+If you cannot transcode concurrently, or just don't want to you can still get value from this script.
+Just edit the transcode.yml file as described above and change concurrent_jobs to 1.
+You still get the use of profiles and rules to help with your transcoding needs.

 ### Notes on Concurrency